 What makes a “great” loaf of bread?
 It depends… but definitely not one that is so dense it has a brick like texture.
 Height is important too.
 It’s hard to compete with fluffy store bought bread; so fluff is another important thing to consider when having kids.
 One of the main reasons for making my own bread is that I get to control the ingredients… so in order to achieve a store-bought texture, height, and fluffiness without added chemicals… it can be very difficult.
 Then they say that baking is a science… they are not kidding!

-I used to have a $50 machine that worked fine but all I could do (at most) was 50% whole wheat loafs; otherwise, I would have bricks for bread.
-When I purchased my Nutrimill grain mill, I was determined to make 100% whole wheat bread only using the fresh flour.
-The ONLY way to achieve that was by baking the loafs in the oven.
-The process does take a bit longer and requires a bit more work; but eventually, we’ve achieved great loafs of bread.
+When I purchased my Nutrimill grain mill, I was determined to make 100% whole wheat bread only using fresh flour.
+The ONLY way to achieve that was by baking the loaves in the oven.
+The process does take a bit longer and requires a bit more work, but eventually, we’ve achieved great loaves of bread.
 The only problem: the oven heats up my kitchen!

-In July, I purchased the Zojirushi Bread Machine (I had been eyeing it for months!).
-I was determined to achieve a 100% whole wheat loaf with freshly ground flour despite the mixed reviews and many discouraging posts about this online.
+So I began to test this option since I was determined to achieve a 100% whole wheat loaf with freshly ground flour despite the mixed reviews and many discouraging posts about this online.
 Sadly, the bricks continued to come out of the bread machine.
 How could a $250 bread machine with two paddles that everyone LOVES not be able to do this?
 Very frustrating to say the least.

 For months, I’ve searched the internet for recipes and custom programs to set my bread machine to bake the perfect loaf.
 The Zojirushi Bread Machine has a “Homemade” setting which allows you to alter the settings to suit your taste.
 I am happy to report that the perfect loaf came out today!

-I am only familiar with programming Zojirushi Breadmachines not other brands.
+I am only familiar with programming Zojirushi Breadmachines, not other brands.

 Here are the custom settings: